kabiromohd/Divvy-Analytics-Dashboard-Project/README.md

 - Open the Kestra UI on https://localhost:8080

 Run the following inside of Kestra UI
-- Execute: 04_gcp_kv.yaml and 05_gcp_setup.yaml flows to setup your GCS and BigQuery services, after insert the service in the flow
+- Execute: 04_gcp_kv.yaml and 05_gcp_setup.yaml flows to setup your GCS and BigQuery services, after inserting the service account token in the 04_gcp_kv.yaml flow.

 - Execute: 09_gcp_capstone1 or 09_gcp_scheduled_capstone1 to ingest data from the API into GCS (datalake) BigQuery (data warehouse)

 ## Display of Kestra UI (http://localhost:8080)